paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.quiz-review-options/docs.md

 visible: true
 ---

-These are the steps that should be used to show or hide marks for a quiz or quizzes on moodle.
+These are the steps that should be used to show or hide marks for a quiz on moodle.
 ![](MUSI-1.png)

 Step 1.
 Select "Quizzes" in the top right corner.